List of operations conducted by SEAL Team Six: Death of Osama bin Laden

 On 1–2 May 2011 DEVGRU's Red Squadron undertook the covert operation codenamed Operation Neptune Spear, under the CIA's authority, and killed Osama bin Laden, leader of the terrorist organization Al Qaeda, at his compound 34°10′9.51″N 73°14′32.78″E in the city of Abbottabad, 113 km from Islamabad, the Federal capital of Pakistan.
 The attack itself lasted 38 minutes.
 Bin Laden's adult son, a woman, and two couriers were also killed.
 There were no casualties to the team.
 They had practiced the mission "on both American coasts" and in a segregated section of Camp Alpha at Bagram Airfield, Afghanistan in early April 2011, using a 1 acre replica of bin Laden's compound.
 Modified MH-60 helicopters from the U.S. Army's 160th Special Operations Aviation Regiment Airborne "Nightstalkers" carried DEVGRU "Red Squadron" operators and paramilitary operatives from the CIA's Special Activities Division.
 Other personnel supported with tactical signals, intelligence collectors, and navigators using highly classified hyperspectral imagers from Ghazi Air Base in Pakistan.

 Because of its covert nature, the raid was a CIA operation with DEVGRU being transferred under CIA authority for its duration.
 A 1 May memo from CIA Director Leon Panetta thanked the National Security Agency and the National Geospatial-Intelligence Agency, whose mapping and pattern-recognition software was likely used to determine that there was "high probability" that Bin Laden lived in the compound.
 Members of these agencies were paired with JSOC units in forward-deployed fusion cells to "exploit and analyze" battlefield data instantly using biometrics, facial recognition systems, voice print databases, and predictive models of insurgent behavior based on surveillance and computer-based pattern analysis.
 The operation was a result of years of intelligence work that included the capture of Khalid Sheikh Mohammed (KSM), the tracking of the courier to the Abbottabad compound by CIA paramilitary operatives, and the establishing of a CIA safe house that provided critical ground intelligence.
-On the first anniversary of the killing of Osama bin Laden the Combatting Terrorism Center released documents seized from Osama bin Laden's Abbottabad home.
+On the first anniversary of the killing of Osama bin Laden the Combating Terrorism Center released documents seized from Osama bin Laden's Abbottabad home.